WorkOne Centers Open by Appointment

-We provide a number of services designed to help employers fill their workforces with skilled, job-ready employees.
+Northeast Indiana Works provides a number of services designed to help employers fill their workforces with skilled, job-ready employees.
+To learn more about all of these programs, contact a business service representative at the WorkOne Northeast career center in your area.

 Customized Recruitment Services